World War I ended 103 years ago today. Here is how the Star-Telegram reported the declaration of peace on November 11

 A message from President Wilson.

 Within minutes after Associated Press announced the armistice, the Star-Telegram had an extra edition on the streets at 2 a.m.
 People celebrated the news with gunfire, hurrahs, car horns, and a trombone playing “Taps.”
-The fire bell was rung at the central fire station; the whistles blew at the Texas & Pacific roundhouse; the chimes of First Presbyterian Church rang out the Doxology.
+Fire Chief William Bideker rang the fire bell at the central fire station; locomotive whistles blew at the Texas & Pacific roundhouse; the chimes of First Presbyterian Church rang out the Doxology.

 The kaiser was kaput, at least symbolically.